Chestnut Herbal School

 • Anticatarrhal (decongestant)

 Usnea is an important medicinal and antimicrobial herb to have on hand in the medicine cabinet.
-Winter is a fine time to gather Usnea, as heavy winds during storms often knock down branches covered with this versatile medicinal.
+Winter is a fine time to gather usnea, as heavy winds during storms often knock down branches covered with this versatile medicinal.
 Lichens are symbiotic organisms, consisting of fungi and algae.
 Usnea is fairly easy to recognize, with its thin string-like branching pattern.
 It can be differentiated from similar lichens by pulling one of the “strings” slowly apart and looking for a thin white strand at the core.

 A closeup of Usnea (Usnea spp.).